JEWISH NOBEL PRIZE WINNERS IN ECONOMICS

 (39% of world total, 50% of US total)

 Listed below are recipients of the Nobel Prize in economics who were, or are, Jewish (or of half- or three-quarters-Jewish descent, as noted).
-The percentages given above are those corresponding to only those names that appear explicitly on the list below (i.e., the percentages do not include any of the "others" discussed in the footnotes).
+The percentages given above are those corresponding to the names that appear explicitly on the list below (i.e., the percentages do not include any of the "others" discussed in the footnotes).

 - Paul Samuelson # (1970)